United States debt ceiling: Debate on debt ceiling

-A vote to increase the debt ceiling has usually been (since the 1950s) a legal budgetary formality between the President and Congress. the debt ceiling had not historically been a political issue that would make the elected government fail to pass a yearly budget.
 Reports to Congress from the OMB and other sources in the 1990s have repeatedly stated that the debt limit is an ineffective means to restrain the growth of debt.

 In 2011, James Surowiecki argued that the debt ceiling originally served a useful purpose.
 When introduced, presidents had stronger authority to borrow and spend as they pleased.
-However, after 1974 and the Nixon Administration the US Congress began passing comprehensive budget resolutions which specified exactly how much money the government could spend.
+However, after 1974 the Congress began passing comprehensive budget resolutions which specified exactly how much money the government could spend.

 The apparent redundancy of the debt ceiling has led to suggestions that it should be abolished altogether.
 Several Democratic House members, including Peter Welch, proposed abolishing the debt ceiling.
 The proposal found support from some economists such as Jacob Funk Kirkegaard, a senior fellow at the Peterson Institute for International Economics.

 In January 2013, a survey of 38 highly regarded economists found that 84 percent agreed that, since Congress already approves spending and taxation, "a separate debt ceiling that has to be increased periodically creates unneeded uncertainty and can potentially lead to worse fiscal outcomes."
 Only one member of the panel, Luigi Zingales, disagreed with the statement.
 Rating agency Moody's has stated that "the debt limit creates a high level of uncertainty" and that the government should change "its framework for managing government debt to lessen or eliminate that uncertainty".

 In 2021, the U.S. debt ceiling has been described as "anachronistic", with the two major parties criticized for utilizing the debt ceiling to play a dangerous game of chicken for purely partisan political purposes.